siyuan-note/plugin-sample/README.md

 Under normal circumstances, the community bazaar repo will automatically update the index and deploy every hour, and you can check the deployment status at https://github.com/siyuan-note/bazaar/actions.

+## Developer's Guide

+Developers of SiYuan need to pay attention to the following specifications.

+### 1. File Reading and Writing Specifications

+If plugins or external extensions require direct reading or writing of files under the `data` directory, please use the kernel API to achieve this. **Do not call `fs` or other electron or nodejs APIs directly**, as it may result in data loss during synchronization and cause damage to cloud data.

+Related APIs can be found at: `/api/file/*` (e.g., `/api/file/getFile`).

+### 2. Daily Note Attribute Specifications

+When creating a diary in SiYuan, a custom-dailynote-yyyymmdd attribute will be automatically added to the document to distinguish it from regular documents.

+> For more details, please refer to [Github Issue #9807](https://github.com/siyuan-note/siyuan/issues/9807).

+Developers should pay attention to the following when developing the functionality to manually create Daily Notes:
+- If `/api/filetree/createDailyNote` is called to create a diary, the attribute will be automatically added to the document, and developers do not need to handle it separately.
+- If a document is created manually by developer's code (e.g., using the `createDocWithMd` API to create a diary), please manually add this attribute to the document.